-Robinhood launched the Ventures Fund (ticker: RVI) as a closed-end fund listed on NASDAQ — giving ordinary retail investors a liquid, exchange-traded security backed by stakes in the most sought-after private companies in the world.
+Robinhood launched the Ventures Fund (ticker: RVI) as a closed-end fund listed on the NYSE on March 6, 2026 — giving ordinary retail investors a liquid, exchange-traded security backed by stakes in the most sought-after private companies in the world.
 SpaceX.
 OpenAI.
 Anthropic.
 Stripe.
 Databricks.
 Names that have been off-limits to anyone without an institutional relationship or accredited investor status plus a six-figure minimum.
 RVI changes that.
-But the mechanics of how it's structured — and what it actually costs — are worth understanding before you click buy.
+But the mechanics of how it's structured — and what happens when its biggest holdings stop being private — are worth understanding before you click buy.

 RVI Is a Closed-End Fund, Not an ETF